93v/dynatron/README.md

   // negative of the value
   .decrement("age", 2, true) // optional

-  // Append (add to the end) the value to the property .append("metaList", "x") // optional
   // Append (add to the end) the array of values to the property .append("metaList", ["x", null, 10]) // optional
-  // Prepend (add to the beginning) the value to the property .prepend("metaList", "x") // optional
   // Prepend (add to the beginning) the array of values to the property .prepend("metaList", ["x", null, 10]) // optional
   // Returns the consumed capacity in the raw response